makeworld-the-better-one/fmrl/spec.md

 Clients MUST NOT rely on entries in the dictionary ending with a file extension.
 The only valid way to determine the image is JPEG or PNG, if required, is by the magic number in the first few bytes of the file.

+Servers MUST change all avatar strings when the avatar image changes.
+The only valid way for clients to know if the avatar has changed is to compare the avatar string to previously cached one.
+If the avatar *path* must stay the same for simplicity, the server can simply add a query string like `/avatar.png?341` that will be ignored by the server.
+This still changes the avatar *string*, so it works.
+Previous avatar strings SHOULD NOT be reused within a reasonable length of time for a client to be open without updating, perhaps 30 minutes, so that clients are aware of all avatar updates.
+Not reusing also works fine.

 ### `name`

 The display name of the user, not their username.
 It is RECOMMENDED clients and servers limit this to 40 UTF-8 codepoints.